West Lindsey: History

 The new district was named West Lindsey, reflecting its position within Lindsey, one of the three historic Parts of Lincolnshire, which had been an administrative county between 1889 and 1974.

+Under current local government reorganisation plans, all district councils in Lincolnshire, as well as the county council, will be abolished in 2028, with the district being split between new Lincoln and Lincolnshire unitary authorities.

 Governance

 West Lindsey District Council provides district-level services.
 County-level services are provided by Lincolnshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since 2021.
 Following the 2023 election the Liberal Democrats had exactly half the seats on the council, and managed to form an administration with the support of one of the independent councillors.
+The Liberal Democrat-led administration was voted out of office in July 2025.
+A new administration group subsequently formed, comprising the Conservatives, Lincolnshire Independents, Reform UK and some of the Liberal Democrats and independent councillors, led by Conservative councillor Jackie Brockway, who was formally appointed as leader of the council on 8 September 2025.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: